n8n-io/n8n-docs/docs/courses/level-two/chapter-5/chapter-5.3.md

 !!! question "Quiz questions"

-    * What fields does the *Error Trigger node* return?
+    * What fields does the Error Trigger node return?
-    * What information about the execution does the *Error Trigger node* return?
+    * What notermation about the execution does the Error Trigger node return?
-    * What information about the workflow does the *Error Trigger node* return?
+    * What notermation about the workflow does the Error Trigger node return?
     * What is the expression to reference the workflow name?